 General Rules & Safety Policies

-All members must scan theirs cards at the front desk before using the facility.
+All members must scan their cards at the front desk before using the facility.

 All belayers on the climbing floor must have passed a belay test.
 All belay techniques used must conform to the standard of the applicable belay tests.
 The customer’s harness and climbing equipment must be CE and/ or UIAA approved and unmodified.
 All equipment must be assembled and used as specified by the manufacturer.
 Staff persons reserve the right to reject any climbing equipment they deem to be unsafe.